Nevnet99/AirQuality/README.md

 ## What I would have done with more time.

   I decided to do tests after the code had been written due to time on the tech test.

+   - I would have with more time tested the react code with enzyme.
+   - Extract the reducer and filter into its own function as well as fix the error with no values in the GET_LOCATIONDATA reducer.
+   - Made the autocomplete component more responsive for larger and tablet sized screens.
+   - Utilise the error state that I didnt get to use to much.